 Daniela Cascella is an Italian writer.
 Her research is focused on sound, literature and listening across a range of publications and projects.
 Over the last few years she has practised and theorised Writing Sound in connection to reading, memory, personal/collective histories, and the interplay between fiction and criticism.
 At the core of her current research is a new book, that will feature a collection of short critical texts and fictional fragments on the ephemeral, recording, the inability of naming sound and the possibility of writing it nonetheless.
+In recent years she has been increasingly drawn to and experimenting with the performative dimension of reading aloud, and she is currently writing a series of text-scores to accompany such performances.

 Her last book En abîme: Listening, Reading, Writing.
 An Archival Fiction was published by Zer0 Books in 2012.
 The book explores listening and reading as creative and critical activities driven by memory and return, reshaped into the present.
 It introduces an idea of aural landscape as a historically defined cultural experience and contributes to the emerging area of listening as artistic practice, adopting an expansive approach across poetry, visual art and literature.